hyperledger/fabric/docs/source/txflow.rst

 3. **Proposal responses are inspected**

-The application verifies the endorsing peer signatures and compares the proposal responses (link to glossary term which will contain a representation of the payload) to determine if the proposal responses are the same and if the specified endorsement policy has been fulfilled (i.e. did peerA and peerB both endorse).
-The architecture is such that even if an application chooses not to inspect responses or otherwise forwards an unendorsed transaction, the policy will still be enforced by peers and upheld at the commit validation phase.
+The application verifies the endorsing peer signatures and compares the proposal responses to determine if the proposal responses are the same.
+If the chaincode only queried the ledger, the application would inspect the query response and would typically not submit the transaction to Ordering Service.
+If the client application intends to submit the transaction to Ordering Service to update the ledger, the application determines if the specified endorsement policy has been fulfilled before submitting (i.e. did peerA and peerB both endorse).
+The architecture is such that even if an application chooses not to inspect responses or otherwise forwards an unendorsed transaction, the endorsement policy will still be enforced by peers and upheld at the commit validation phase.

 .. image:: images/step4.png